kshehadeh/tab-cleaner/.github/README.md

 # GitHub Actions Workflow

-This repository includes an automated GitHub Actions workflow that builds and releases the Tab Cleaner extension.
+This repository includes an automated GitHub Actions workflow that builds and releases the Tab Magic extension.

 ## Workflow: Build and Release Extension